bioinfo-pf-curie/vegan/README.md

 By default (whithout any profile), Nextflow will excute the pipeline locally, expecting that all tools are available from your `PATH` variable.
 In addition, we set up a few profiles that should allow you i/ to use containers instead of local installation, ii/ to run the pipeline on a cluster instead of on a local architecture.
 The description of each profile is available on the help message (see above).

 Here are a few examples of how to set the profile option.
+See the [full documentation](docs/profiles) for details.

 ```
 ## Run the pipeline locally, using a global environment where all tools are installed (build by conda for instance)